Quantum-Software-Development/Optimization-Simulation-Modeling-LinearProgramming/README.md

  <br>

-4.  **Evaluate the Objective Function at Each Vertex:** Substitute the coordinates of each vertex into the objective function to find the value of the objective function at that point.
+4.  **Evaluate the Objective Function at Each Vertex:** Substitute the coordinates of each vertex into the objective function to find the value of the objective function at that point [6].

  <br>